GetRighhttt/RetrofitCRUDGuide/README.md

 - Called TCP/IP model
 - Examples: TCP, IP, DNS, DHCP, SSH, FTP, HTTP, HTTPS

+### Representational State Transfer(REST)
+- A set of rules or constraints when creating a web service that use HTTP methods
+- Web services that conform to these protocols are said to be RESTFUL
+- Most APIs that we use in Android are said to be RESTFUL

 ### HTTP - Hypertext Transfer Protocol(HTTP) Secure(HTTPS)
 - Define a request/response protocol
 - Define how to communicate data between client and the server